canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ### Decorator pattern

-Next, let's use the [decorator pattern](https://refactoring.guru/design-patterns/decorator) to add caching to the existing `SettingsService` without modifying it.
+Next, let's use the [decorator pattern]({% post_url 2021-02-10-DecoratorPattern %}) to add caching to the existing `SettingsService` without modifying it.

 To do that, create a new `CachedSettingsService`.
 It should inherit from the same interface as `SettingsService`. _That's the trick!_

 Also, you need a constructor receiving `IMemoryCache` and `ISettingsService`.
 This last parameter will hold a reference to the existing `SettingService`.

-Then, in the `GetSettingsAsync` method, you will call the existing service if the value isn't cached.
+Then, in the `GetSettingsAsync()` method of the decorator, you will call the existing service if the value isn't already cached.

 ```csharp
 public class CachedSettingsService : ISettingsService